jlparkI/xGPR/docs/kernel_info/sequence_kernels.rst

 *IMPORTANT NOTE*: In addition to these choices, you can use the FastConv1d kernel for sequences, which is described under Feature Extractors since it is actually a feature extractor rather than a typical kernel.
-FastConv1d compares sequences in a different way that may in some cases be beneficial.
+FastConv1d is equivalent to the ``Conv1dTwoLayer`` kernel described below but sometimes using the feature extractor in preference to the kernel shown here can be useful.

 .. list-table:: Sequence Kernels
    :align: center